English

 • Linux system service commands

-# Enable uiflow2 systemd service; uiflow2 will start automatically when the system starts
+# Enable the UiFlow2 systemd service so UiFlow2 starts automatically when the system starts

 uiflow2 enable